-1. If you want your child to be excused from all of the puberty lessons this year, please:

-2. If you want your child to be excused from all of the puberty lessons this year and all sex education each year hereafter, please:
+Initial this blank.
+2. If you want your child to be excused from all of the puberty lessons this year and all sex education each year hereafter, please: Initial this blank.
 Note: If you have excused your child this year and future years, you must notify the principal in writing if you want your child included in any sex education in the future.

-Active Consent - Marsh Media Boys/Girl's Guide to Growing Up

-Active Consent: If you want your child to participate in puberty lessons this year, please:
+Active Consent - Marsh Media Boys/Girl's Guide to Growing Up Active Consent: If you want your child to participate in puberty lessons this year, please: Initial this blank and complete this form.
 Check the lesson topics below that you want your child to learn.
 Please note that some of the topics are grade level specific.
 Complete this form.
 Check the lessons topics below that you want your child to "opt out."

-- Everybody's Body Changes During Puberty - Names for Male Anatomy & Distinguish Between Private and Other Body Parts - Names for Female Anatomy & Distinguish Between Private and Other Body Parts - Physical Changes in Boys During Puberty - Physical Changes in Girls During Puberty - Staying Healthy Through Good Nutrition and Exercise - Strategies for Coping with Feelings and Mood Swings - Hygiene Routine During Puberty
+Everybody's Body Changes During Puberty Names for Male Anatomy & Distinguish Between Private and Other Body Parts